In addition to the available canyon trips, we'll organize a few things to do around the campground.

 We'll gather around the firepit, where you can catch up with old friends, introduce yourself to the group, meet new people and get to know your canyon teammates.

-Best practices for bolt removal (tools available for purchase!).
+Best practices for bolt removal (special tools can be special ordered).

 6-9pm Potluck Social

 Grill 'em if you got 'em.
 We'll gather to celebrate the Rondy and the canyons we love.
-Signup list for what to bring will be announced soon.
+Signup list for what to bring will be announced.

-The bidding continues on our generously donated gifts!
+The bidding continues on Givebutter for our generously donated gifts!

 We've got a good thing going, let's keep it that way.